FlorinDobinciuc/course_tracker/README.md

 Progress tracking: users can mark tasks as completed to track their progress through a course.

 # Contributing
-If you would like to contribute to the Course Progress Tracker Web App, please contact me.
+If you would like to contribute to the Course Progress Tracker Web App, please contact me via email: florin.dobinciuc@learninglab.cloud.